rwash/rwash.github.io/research.md

 {% endfor %}

-Mental Models, Expectations, and Critical Mass in Online Communities
+Mental Models and Critical Mass in Online Communities
 --------------------------------------------------------------

 Online Communities and Crowd Systems require user participation and user